Alaska: Deep Backcountry

 What does the price not include?

-Roundtrip airfare to/from Alaska; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; lodge incidentals; personal gear – sleeping bags and mats, backpacking packs, camping chair, personal items & clothing; gratuity for tour leader.
+Roundtrip airfare to/from Alaska; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; lodge incidentals; personal gear – sleeping bags & mats, backpacking packs, camping chair, personal items & clothing; gratuities for tour leader and our local expedition guides.

-You may cancel on or before May 28, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between May 29 and July 2, 2019 there is a 50% cancellation fee.
-On or after July 3, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel up to 120 days prior to the scheduled departure date and receive a full refund minus a $500 per-person service fee.
+If you cancel between 119 and 61 days in advance, there is a 50% cancellation fee.
+Within 60 days or less from departure there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).
+For best coverage, always insure the full trip cost within two weeks of your initial trip deposit and note that most ‘Cancel For Any Reason’ policies must be purchased on the date of your initial deposit.